Preview

 Kenny Miller, who was appointed interim Head Coach following the departure of Ronny Deila, is far from short of experience in derbies as the 46-year-old Scotsman featured and scored for both Rangers and Celtic in the Old Firm.

-Ofek Melika started in goal behind a defense that was unchanged with Ali Camara and Raz Shlomo lining up at the heart of defense and Tyrese Asante and Roy Revivo as the full backs.
+Ofek Melika started in goal behind a defense that was unchanged as Ali Camara and Raz Shlomo lined up at the heart of defense and Tyrese Asante and Roy Revivo as the full backs.
 With Issouf Sissokho serving his second suspension, Itamar Noy, Ido Shahar and Dor Peretz were Maccabi’s midfield trio.
 On the wings, Miller kept Helio Varela and Emir Sahiti with Madmon leading the side.

 First Half